 What were collies bred for?

-Border collies have been bred for generations to work sheep, working outdoors on grazing land, usually with one person, in the peace and quiet of the countryside.
-They lived on quiet farms, met a handful of people, and didn't need to be good at socialising with other dogs or strangers.
-They needed movement-sensitive sight to be able to see moving sheep a long way away and sensitive hearing to be able to hear shepherds' whistles clearly despite often working at distance.
-Border collies also needed to be able to work independently from their handler, knowing what to do when out of sight of the shepherd.
-And, most importantly, they needed a powerful desire to find sheep, get to the other side of them to stop them moving away, and bring them back to the handler.
+Border collies have been bred to work sheep on expansive areas of grazing land, usually with one person, in the quiet coutryside environment.
+They would meet a handful of people, and didn't need to be good at socialising with other dogs or strangers.
+They needed movement-sensitive eyesight and sensitive hearing to be able to spot sheep across the hillsides and hear shepherds' whistles clearly despite often working at distance.
+Border collies also needed to be able to work independently from their handler, knowing instinctively what to do when out of sight of the shepherd.
+And, most importantly, they needed a powerful desire to collect sheep and bring them back to the handler.

 Movement-sensitive eyesight

 All these things that made them great sheepdogs can make life away from farms and sheep very difficult for some border collies.
-Their movement-sensitive sight means that they are drawn to moving objects - making cars, bikes, joggers, and children a conflicting mix of desire to chase and frustration because they are not allowed to.
+Their movement-sensitive sight means that they are drawn to movement - which can contribure to a range of problem behaviours.
 It also means that they can quickly become obsessed with more abstract movement such as shadows, lights or reflections.
+I specialise in resolving this behaviour and you can read more about it in my shadow chasing blog posts.

 Sound sensitivity